BusinessLoanChecker

 Merchant Cash Advance: Fast Funding, High Cost

 A merchant cash advance (MCA) provides a lump sum in exchange for a percentage of future sales.
-It's one of the fastest but most expensive financing options available.
+It's one of the fastest but most expensive financing options available to small businesses today.

 Michael Chen, CFA